The Cap Table: What, why and how

 Being a founder means juggling a thousand tiny and enormous tasks at any given time.
 Your cap table is one you can’t afford to drop.
 Cap tables can become quickly complicated, particularly as you scale and undergo new funding rounds and issue equity to employees.

-Cake is committed to bringing equity best practices to founders everywhere with the perfect blend of accreditation, automation, and professional advice.
-Check out a demo of our cap table management tool today and make the juggle that little bit easier tomorrow.
+Cake is committed to bringing cap table best practices to founders everywhere with the perfect blend of accreditation, automation, and expertise.
+Cap table and equity management doesn't have to be complicated.
+Get started today.

 Tessa Hawthorn